OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Motivation

 \subsubsection{Long Anomaly Effect}

-As a distinctive binary classification task, TAD prompts researchers to develop specialized evaluation methods that take into account the temporal continuity of events.
+As a distinctive binary classification task, TAD prompts researchers to develop specialized evaluators that take into account the temporal continuity of events.
 In this context, the existence detection of a greater number of anomaly events, rather than detecting more individual anomaly points, has become the primary consideration for operators.
-However, in point-based evaluation methods, the significance attributed to anomaly events is linearly correlated with the number of points they encompass.
+However, in point-based evaluators, the significance attributed to anomaly events is proportional to the number of points they encompass.
 As a result, a limited number of long anomalies can overshadow the influence of a larger quantity of shorter anomalies in the final evaluation outcomes.
-To demonstrate the impact of the long anomaly effect, we employ two straightforward adversarial algorithms, one of which is designated as the first point detector, denoted as $d_{fp}$.
+To demonstrate the impact of the long anomaly effect, we employ two straightforward adversary detectors, one of which is designated as the first point detector, denoted as $d_{fp}$.
 It is specifically designed to identify only the initial point of each ground truth event.
 During periods without any ground truth anomalies, the output of $d_{fp}$ consistently remains at 0.
 While the first point detector successfully identifies the existence of every anomaly event, it lacks the ability to discern the durations of these anomalies.

-Another adversarial algorithm, referred to as the long anomaly detector $d_l(L)$, is designed to identify the ground truth events within a given time-series that have a duration of at least $L$.
+Another adversary detector, referred to as the long anomaly detector $d_l(L)$, is designed to identify the ground truth events within a given time-series that have a duration of at least $L$.
 Specifically, $d_l(L)$ correctly detects all points that fall within the long ground truth events, while producing an output of 0 for all other time points.
 Although the long anomaly detector is effective in identifying anomaly events with long durations, it fails to detect the other shorter events.